 A team of scientists from the University of Bristol has devised a new plastic tractor-beam device.
 This acoustic tractor beam can pull tiny objects, like beads or even small insects, toward it using the power of sound.
 Although, the tractor beam is a simple device with advanced sonic elevision.
 The sonic elevision is the method of using the pressure of sound waves to move objects.
-So, by using the sound waves, the device carefully calibrate tubes so that they become organized.
+So, by using the sound waves, the device carefully calibrates tubes so that they become organized.

 Marzo said, “Previously, we developed a tractor beam.
 But it was very difficult and pricey because it required a phase array, which is a complex electronic system.
 In this paper, we made a simple, static tractor beam that only requires a static piece of matter.“